 What to Do With One Day in Barcelona

 There are no words to capture the stunning beauty of this still-unfinished Basilica.
-This is Antoni Gaudi’s masterpiece, begun in 1882 and expected to be finished in 2026, the 100th anniversary of Gaudi’s death.
-Gaudi celebrates God and nature in this building.
+This is Antoni Gaudí i Cornet’s masterpiece, begun in 1882 and expected to be finished in 2026, the 100th anniversary of Gaudí’s death.
+Gaudí’s design celebrates God and nature in this architecture.

-What sets this apart from other cathedrals is the light – the stained-glass windows let in an extraordinary amount of light, blues and greens in the morning, and reds and golds in the afternoon.
-We visited in the morning and spent over an hour trying to absorb the extraordinary genius of Gaudi.
+What makes this cathedral extraordinary is the light.
+Gaudí designed the stained-glass windows in brilliant colors to light up the interior, blues and greens in the morning, and reds and golds in the afternoon.
+We visited in the morning and spent over an hour mesmerized by the light, the organic architectural structures, and the extraordinary genius of Gaudí.

 A guided tour is recommended as there are so many small but meaningful details built into the architecture.
-A UNESCO site.
+Unsurprisingly the Sagrada Familia is a UNESCO world heritage site.

 Parc de la Ciutadella and the Cascade fountain

 For decades this was Barcelona’s only green space and, though other parks are now within the city, it continues to draw residents as well as tourists.
-Street performers, artists, and musicians fill the park.
+The gorgeous palm trees, flocks of parakeets, and fountains are an oasis on a hot afternoon.
+Spend some time enjoying the street performers, artists, and musicians that entertain throughout the park.

 What to do in Barcelona in 2 days or more

-More Must See Antoni Gaudi work – Park Guell and/or La Pedrera
+More Must See Antoni Gaudí work – Park Güell, Casa Batlló, and/or La Pedrera

-Parc Guell is a public park set on Carmel Hill.
-Antoni Gaudi intended this area to become a elite residential area.
-The idea never caught on, but the park remains a wondrous showplace of Gaudi’s imagination.
+Parc Güell is a public park set on Carmel Hill.
+Antoni Gaudí intended this area to become a elite residential area.
+The idea never caught on, but the park remains a wondrous showplace of Antoni Gaudi’s imagination.
 And a great spot to look over the city!

-…or visit La Pedrera, an apartment building with the top three floors open to the public.
-Gaudi designed the building around two interconnected courtyards which allowed all the apartments good ventilation.
-You begin your tour on the rooftop, where Gaudi has masked chimneys and ventilation shafts with his signature lifelike sculptures.
+The building of Casa Milà was/is an apartment building.
+Currently the top three floors are open to the public.
+Gaudi designed the building around two interconnected courtyards which allowed all the apartments access to good ventilation.
+Visitors to Casa Milà begin the tour on the rooftop, where Gaudi masked chimneys and ventilation shafts with his signature lifelike sculptures.
 (Note: the rooftop walk, which involves staircases and very few straight lines, can be difficult if you are afraid of heights.
-Which I am…) From the rooftop you descend into the arched attic and finally to an apartment.
+Which I am…) From the rooftop you descend into the arched attic and finally to an apartment furnished in period style.